SharePoint/sp-dev-docs/docs/schema/feature-element-feature.md

 ---
 title: Feature Element (Feature)
-description: Provides definition, elements and attributes, and a link to an example of how feature element is used in SharePoint.
+description: Provides definition, elements and attributes, and a link to an example of how Feature element is used in SharePoint.
 manager: soliver
-ms.date: 3/9/2015
+ms.date: 06/13/2022
 ms.audience: Developer
 ms.topic: reference
 ms.prod: sharepoint